French Toast Recipe (serves 2)

 - 1

-In a wide, shallow bowl (wide enough to dip the bread), whisk together eggs, milk, vanilla, cinnamon, sugar and salt until fully combined.
-A shallow bowl makes dipping easier than a deep one.
+In a shallow bowl (wide enough to fit a bread slice), whisk together eggs, milk, vanilla, cinnamon, sugar and salt until fully combined and slightly frothy.

 - 2